Update 10/9: The New York Times interviewed Dr. Tu after her win.

 Born in Ningbo, Zhejiang Province in 1930, Tu graduated from Peking University School of Medicine in 1955 and worked as a researcher at China Academy of Traditional Chinese Medicine.
 In 1969, during the Cultural Revolution, she joined a secret military program named Project 523 commissioned by Mao Zedong himself two years earlier to find a cure for malaria which afflicted thousands in southern China and Northern Vietnamese Communist soldiers fighting in the mosquito-infested jungles of China’s southern neighbor.
 Shielded from the chaos of the time, one group investigated 40,000 known compounds, while the other searched traditional Chinese medicine and folk medicine for potential treatments.

 She and her team belonged to the second group and began by reviewing 2,000 Chinese herb preparations and identified 640 with potential antimalarial activities.
+By utilizing the best equipment, including scientific evaporators, the group came to an interesting finding.
 Testing more than 380 extracts obtained from approximately 200 Chinese herbs, they discovered an extract from sweet wormwood was effective in inhibiting malaria in mice but were unable to consistently reproduce the results.
 Scouring the literature for an explanation, they found a relevant use of sweet wormwood in Ge Hong‘s (??)
 1,600 year old treatise A Handbook of Prescriptions for Emergencies ??????? and realized that the heat used during the extraction process may cause the active compound to decompose.
 In 1972, after modifying the process, they found the new extract to be 100% effective for treating malaria in mice and monkeys.

 She volunteered to be the first human subject.
 “As the head of this research group, I had the responsibility,” she explained.
 In a more heroic statement perhaps in line with the times, she also said, “The work was the top priority so I was certainly willing to sacrifice my personal life.”
 After experiencing no ill-effects, the compound was tested on malaria-afflicted people, and within 30 hours their symptoms subsided.